liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/12-migrating-a-theme-from-the-plugins-sdk-to-the-themes-generator.markdown

 Do you periodically need to make changes to your theme's settings?
 No problem.
-You can configure your theme's settings through the command-line wizard that the Themes Generator provides.
+You can configure your theme's settings through the command-line wizard that the Liferay Theme Generator provides.
 All you have to do is answer a few questions about the settings.

-As you can see, the Themes Generator, Node.js, and Gulp development tools offer a lot to a Liferay theme developer.
+As you can see, the Liferay Theme Generator, Node.js, and Gulp development tools offer a lot to a Liferay theme developer.

-This tutorial assumes that you have already installed the [Themes Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) and that your upgraded theme was developed with the Plugins SDK.
+This tutorial assumes that you have already installed the [Liferay Theme Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) and that your upgraded theme was developed with the Plugins SDK.

 ## Importing Your Theme [](id=importing-your-6-2-theme)

-The Themes Generator has a [Yeoman](http://yeoman.io/) command that imports (copies) a Liferay Plugins SDK theme into a new project that uses the new theme development tools.
+The Liferay Theme Generator has a [Yeoman](http://yeoman.io/) command that imports (copies) a Liferay Plugins SDK theme into a new project that uses the new theme development tools.
 Follow the steps below to import your theme: